Our Lady of Fatima Hospital (North Providence)

 Our Lady of Fatima Hospital (more commonly Fatima Hospital) is a for-profit hospital in North Providence, Rhode Island, which opened in 1954.
 The hospital is sponsored by the Roman Catholic Diocese of Providence.
 The Diocese merged St. Joseph and Our Lady of Fatima Hospitals in the 1970s.

+On January 12, 2025, Prospect Medical filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 billion and $10 billion.
+The company struggled with rising interest costs and high debt.